sblanchet/pdserv/README.txt

     parameters that you would like to change from time to time.

     These types of programs typically run in real time.
-A real time process is severly limited in the system resources it is allowed to use.
+A real time process is severely limited in the system resources it is allowed to use.
 Practically all system calls involve memory transfers of some sort.
 New memory space has to be allocated, which means that the calling process will be blocked for a short while.